isomerpages/mlaw-corp/news/press-releases/_posts/2026-06-28-post-The Online Harms Commission Begins Operations on 29 June 2026.md

 <b>Providing support beyond content removal</b>

 {:start=“10”}
 10.&nbsp;The OSC recognises that experiencing online harms can be deeply distressing, and that victims may need support beyond the removal of harmful content.
-Victims and their families are encouraged to seek help from the OSC’s current community partners4 – Fei Yue Community Services, Samaritans of Singapore, SHE - SG Her Empowerment, Singapore Children’s Society, and TOUCH Community Services.
+Victims and their families are encouraged to seek help from the OSC’s current community partners<sup><a href="#fn4" id="ref4">4</a></sup> – Fei Yue Community Services, Samaritans of Singapore, SHE - SG Her Empowerment, Singapore Children’s Society, and TOUCH Community Services.
 These community partners can guide victims on how to make a report to the OSC and provide other forms of assistance such as counselling.

 {:start=“11”}
 11.&nbsp;The OSC's website also provides victims and the public with resources on online harms, including information on the different types of online harms, what to do when you experience them, and how to keep yourself safe online.